 Continued emotional support

 Working with the school to make support available can help make your child’s efforts successful.

 Social groups and peer mentors can also provide emotional support.

-Check in frequently with your child to see if he has the support he needs.
+Check in frequently with kids to see if they have the support they need.

 Amanda Morin is the director of thought leadership at Understood and author of “The Everything Parent’s Guide to Special Education.”
 She worked as a classroom teacher and early intervention specialist for more than a decade.